ThreatIntelligenceLab/Shares/lists/infostealer_supershell.md

+# Related
-# Seems to be related to: https://github.com/tdragon6/Supershell/releases
+- Seems to be related to: https://github.com/tdragon6/Supershell/releases

 ```
 https://1.14.104.62:8888/supershell/login